Cisco’s Webex Teams gets BroadCloud Calling integration

 The combination is designed to provide an “enterprise-grade” cloud-based PBX [private branch exchange] phone system in addition to existing message and document sharing features.

-“For users, it simplifies things,” said Zeus Kerravala,founder and principal analyst at ZK Research.“BroadCloud Calling gives businessesthe benefits of a PBX without having to actually deploy one.”
+“For users, it simplifies things,” said Zeus Kerravala, founder and principal analyst at ZK Research.“BroadCloud Calling gives businesses the benefits of a PBX without having to actually deploy one.”

-The addition of calling to Webex Teams’ content sharing and messaging capabilities makes it a “single UC [unified communications] application, which was theoriginal vision of UC,” said Kerravala.
+The addition of calling to Webex Teams’ content sharing and messaging capabilities makes it a “single UC [unified communications] application, which was the original vision of UC,” said Kerravala.

 Earlier this year, Cisco merged its two collaboration platforms – Webex and Spark – into a single platform: Webex Teams.
 At the time, IDC research director Wayne Kurtzman described the rebranding as “not just marketing.
 It is a fundamental shift to include calling, meetings, video, collaboration and their in-room devices under what they perceive is their most well-known brand, Webex,” he said.